ign24/TruthLens/README.md

 ## Configuration

-- **Backend:** All settings are managed via environment variables (see `.env`).
+- Backend: All settings are managed via environment variables (see `.env`).
 Key variables: `OPENAI_API_KEY`, `ELEVENLABS_API_KEY`, `SERPER_API_KEY`, etc. Use `.env` for local development.
 Never commit secrets.
-- **Frontend:** Centralized config for API URLs, environment, chat settings, etc. Uses `VITE_` prefixed variables in `.env`.
+- Frontend: Centralized config for API URLs, environment, chat settings, etc. Uses `VITE_` prefixed variables in `.env`.

 ---

 ## Main Flows

-### 1. Text Analysis
-- Analyze articles for bias, emotional tone, credibility, and factual consistency.
-- Uses OpenAI models and DOCA criteria for structured reports.
+1. **Text Analysis**: Analyze articles for bias, emotional tone, credibility, and factual consistency.
+Uses OpenAI models and DOCA criteria for structured reports.

-### 2. Image Analysis
-- Upload images to detect AI-generation, deepfakes, and manipulation.
-- Provides confidence scores and breakdowns.
+2. **Image Analysis**: Upload images to detect AI-generation, deepfakes, and manipulation.
+Provides confidence scores and breakdowns.

-### 3. Translator Pro
-- Translate with context and tone preservation.
-- Across languages, multiple translation styles (literal, idiomatic, technical, etc.).
+3. **Translator Pro**: Translate with context and tone preservation.
+Multiple translation styles (literal, idiomatic, technical, etc.).

-### 4. ChatBot & Voice Assistant
-- Chat with "Clara" for fact-checking, bias detection, and source verification.
-- Voice chat powered by ElevenLabs and OpenAI.
+4. **ChatBot & Voice Assistant**: Chat with "Clara" for fact-checking, bias detection, and source verification.
+Voice chat powered by ElevenLabs and OpenAI.

 ---

 ## Development Best Practices

-- **Centralize configuration:** Use the config modules for all environment and API settings.
+- Centralize configuration: Use the config modules for all environment and API settings.
-- **Type safety:** Use TypeScript (frontend) and Pydantic (backend) for all data models.
+- Type safety: Use TypeScript (frontend) and Pydantic (backend) for all data models.
-- **Separation of concerns:** Keep logic in services/composables, UI in components/views.
+- Separation of concerns: Keep logic in services/composables, UI in components/views.
-- **Error handling:** Use global exception handlers (see `main.py`) and user-friendly frontend messages.
+- Error handling: Use global exception handlers (see `main.py`) and user-friendly frontend messages.
-- **Rate limiting:** Enabled via SlowAPI to prevent abuse.
+- Rate limiting: Enabled via SlowAPI to prevent abuse.
-- **Security:** Never expose secrets.
+- Security: Never expose secrets.
 Use CORS and validate all inputs.
-- **Testing:** Place backend tests in `backend/app/tests/`.
+- Testing: Place backend tests in `backend/app/tests/`.
 Use composables and unit tests for frontend logic.
-- **Documentation:** Update this README and inline docstrings/comments for all major changes.
+- Documentation: Update this README and inline docstrings/comments for all major changes.

 ---

 ## Testing

-- **Backend:** Use pytest or unittest.
+- Backend: Use pytest or unittest.
 Place tests in `backend/app/tests/`.
-- **Frontend:** Use Vue Test Utils and Jest/Vitest for components and composables.
+- Frontend: Use Vue Test Utils and Jest/Vitest for components and composables.

 ---